 Already got another EZkeys?

 Congratulations, from now on you can purchase any other title at a discount.
-Log in, find your new EZkeys and select the “Sound Expansion” option before you proceed to checkout.
+Log in, find your new EZkeys and select the ‘Sound Expansion’ option in the cart.

 |Host||Supported & Tested||Drag & Drop Support||Multi Channel Routing||MIDI Channel Filtering||Requirements|

 |Ableton Live||Version 9 or above.|

 |Digital Performer||Version 7 or above.|